-MS. LEWIS: Again, based on the separation agreement not being subject to Florida Statute 215 -- paid out of insurance dollars?
+MS. LEWIS: Again, based on the separation agreement not being subject to Florida Statute 215 --

 MS. FERTIG: Can I just add to that question so she can answer it all at one time?
 Was the sick leave paid out of another account or was it